gbadev-org/tonc/content/first.md

 ### Compiling for real hardware {#ssec-testing-hwbuild}

 This is almost the same as for emulators.
 The only real things you have to worry about are a) that you can only use the binary after the `objcopy` treatment, and b) that you need to have a valid GBA header, which it usually doesn't.
-If the intro screen shows “GameBoy” as normal, but the “Nintendo” at the bottom is garbled, you have a bad header.
+If the intro screen shows “Game Boy” as normal, but the “Nintendo” at the bottom is garbled, you have a bad header.
 To get a valid header, use a program called `gbafix.exe`.
 This is originally by [darkfader](http://darkfader.net/main/), but you can also find it at [www.devkitpro.org](http://www.devkitpro.org).
 I already mentioned the extra steps for a multiboot game earlier.

 Flash kits usually come with software that can take care of all this stuff for you (or so I'm told, I don't have one).
 The Xboo zip-file also has a little app that sends your binary to the GBA.